altaurog/cpgcopy/README.rst

 small system for very fast bulk insertion of data into a PostgreSQL database table using `binary copy`_.

+cpgcopy is somewhat faster than pgcopy.
+In reality, network bandwith and other system limitations are much more likely to be your rate-limiting factor.
+In retrospect, I learned a nice bit about cython with this project, but ultimately found it a misplaced optimization effort.

 Requirements
 -------------
 Cython_ and numpy_ must be installed to build the package.